ICanBoogie/ICanBoogie/README.md

 _micro_ means that the core features of ICanBoogie are kept to the essential, the core is simple but greatly extensible.
 For instance, ICanBoogie won't force an ORM on you, although its [ActiveRecord](https://github.com/ICanBoogie/ActiveRecord) implementation is pretty nice.
-In this same fashion, its routing mechanisms are quite agnostic and let you write your very own dispatchers if you want to.
+In the same fashion, its routing mechanisms are quite agnostic and let you use your very own dispatcher if you want to.